EinScott/Pile/README.md

 # Pile
 Pile is a small game framework made in [Beef Language](https://github.com/beefytech/Beef), similar to frameworks like MonoGame/FNA and directly inspired by [Foster](https://github.com/NoelFB/Foster).
-This is still in active development, suggestions & contributions for changes and fixes are welcome.

 ## What it does
-Similar to frameworks mentioned above, you can build your own game or engine code on top of the `Game` class.

-Pile handles window management, input, rendering and audio through a few abstract core modules that can be implemented for each platform: System, Graphics, Audio.
+Pile handles window, input, rendering and audio management through a few abstract core modules.

-Currently, there are
+The included core modules rely on
-- SDL2 System
+- SDL2 for the System,
-- simple OpenGL 3.3+ Graphics
+- OpenGL 3.3+ for the Graphics (basic implementation, should be swapped out at some point),
-- SoLoud Audio modules
+- SoLoud for the Audio module
 Custom implementations are possible.

-Apart from that, there's an extendable asset management pipeline and UTF8 Unicode text rendering via SpriteFonts using TTF fonts.
+Apart from that, there's an extendable asset management pipeline and UTF8 Unicode text rendering via SpriteFonts using TrueType fonts.

-There are also some useful structs, like Vector2 & 3, Point2 & 3 or Rect (of integers) as well as some extensions to corelib classes, especially Math.
+There are also some basic math structs, like Vector2 & 3, Point2 & 3 or Rect (of integers) as well as some extensions to corelib classes, especially Math.

 ## Documentation
 Guide on [Getting Started](https://github.com/EinBurgbauer/Pile/wiki/Getting-Started).
 Documentation can be found here: [Wiki](https://github.com/EinBurgbauer/Pile/wiki)

-See the [Example](https://github.com/EinBurgbauer/Pile/tree/master/Example) project for further reference.
+See the [Examples](https://github.com/EinBurgbauer/Pile/tree/master/Examples) for further reference and a minimal template project.

 # Platforms
 32-Bit Architectures are not supported.
 Windows binaries are already included.
 Binaries for other platforms are missing (See ./Implementations/(any)/dist/).

 # Contributing
-You may suggest to change stuff to make the framework nicer to work with or add features.
-More specifically, major TODOs are in Core.bf, minor TODOs in other comments marked with TODO (CTRL+SHIFT+F).
+Help is appreciated, especially concerning supporting more platforms and core module implementations.

 # License
 Pile is licensed under the MIT license, see [LICENSE.txt](https://github.com/EinBurgbauer/Pile/blob/master/LICENSE.txt).